1971 Detroit Tigers season

-The 1971 Detroit Tigers finished in second place in the American League East with a 91–71 record, 12 games behind the Orioles.
+The 1971 Detroit Tigers season was the team's 71st season and the 60th season at Tiger Stadium.
+The Tigers finished in second place in the American League East with a 91–71 record, 12 games behind the Orioles.
 They outscored their opponents 701 to 645.
 They drew 1,591,073 fans to Tiger Stadium, the second highest attendance in the American League.